 In the last year, two enormous events will have assisted in forcing Japan to reconsider its stance.
-Back in October the country played host to the Rugby World Cup, and this summer Tokyo will host the Summer Olympics.
-Two events which brings with it an enormous influx of foreign visitors from across the globe.
-They bring with them a number of different cultures and mindsets, which Japan must be welcoming and open-minded towards.
+The country recently played host to the Rugby World Cup and soon will be hosting the Summer Olympics.
+Two events which bring with it an enormous influx of foreign visitors from across the globe.
+They bring along a number of different cultures and mindsets, to which Japan must be welcoming and open-minded.
 One of these is the tattoo culture.

 This has actually risen quite an important ethical quandary.
 A debate was sparked back in 2013 as a Maori academic visiting the country was denied entry to an onsen because of the traditional tribal tattoo she had on her face.
 Japan is a nation full of the most respectable and polite individuals you’ll ever meet.
-However the situation shone light on the fact that these policies appear to be discriminatory to cultures different to theirs.
+However, the situation shone a light on how these policies appear to be discriminatory to cultures different to theirs.

-If cultural differences isn’t enough to bring a change, perhaps financial incentives will.
-An enormous influx of Westerners comes with it an ever bigger influx of money.
+If cultural differences aren’t enough to bring a change, perhaps financial incentives will.
+An enormous influx of Westerners comes with it an even bigger influx of money.
 The Japanese economy doesn’t want to miss out on that juicy tourist cash because of an antiquated and inaccurate stigma.

 Is It Really Different To Anywhere Else

-Following my time in Japan and reading a number of articles on the subject, I couldn’t help but feel a sense of fear mongering.
-Apart from the onsens and similar establishments as mentioned previously, there’s practically zero direct prejudice to tattoos.
+Following my time in Japan and reading a number of articles on the subject, I couldn’t help but feel a sense of fear-mongering.
+Apart from the onsens and similar establishments, there’s practically zero direct prejudice to tattoos.

 Yes, some people will hate the sight of them, possibly be offended.
 Some people will still associate them with criminals.
-Some will wish (but rarely tell you) that you cover them up out of respect.
-My point is, is this really that different to any other country?
+Some will wish (but rarely tell you) you covered them up out of respect.
+So is this really that different from any other country?
 Even my own grandmother bawls at the sight of mine, repeatedly reminding me they look disgusting and low-class.
 There will always be a sub-section of people who won’t ever understand or appreciate their appeal.

-Like many things of this nature, what the youth believes to be cool and hip, it’s a generational mindset.
-This isn’t the belief of youngsters, rather its their grandparents.
+Like many things of this nature, it’s a generational mindset.
+This stigma isn’t held by the youngsters, rather it’s their grandparents.
 Something even we in the west can appreciate.
-Within a decade or two this old fashioned mind-set will simply disappear.
+Within a decade or two this old fashioned mindset will simply disappear.